 Data from the 2019 round of Lead and Copper Rule (LCR) sampling can be found in the Primary Standards table under Lead and Copper.
 To make LCR sampling as meaningful as possible, SJW worked with the state Division of Drinking Water and an outside consultant to identify the areas of highest risk for lead exposure from drinking water in our system.
 Compliance is determined by the 90th percentile of sample results.
 The 90th percentile for SJW's 2019 lead results was below the lead detection limit, and both lead and copper results met regulatory standards.
+SJW's next round of LCR sampling will occur in 2022.
 If you have reason for concern about lead containing fixtures in your home, please feel free to contact us at (408) 279-7900 to request sampling.